-In today's gospel (John 4:5-42), "the disciples were urging Jesus, 'Rabbi, eat something.'"
+In the gospel for this coming Sunday, the third of Lent (John 4:5-42), “the disciples were urging Jesus” to “eat something.’”
 Jesus appeared to be hungry, and they were being thoughtful.
 Common sense and common decency.
-Jesus' response, however, takes them completely beyond the realm of the common.
-"He said to them, 'I have food to eat that you do not know about...My food is to do the will of him who sent me and to complete his work'."
+Jesus’ response, however, takes them completely beyond the realm of the common.
+“He said to them, ‘I have food to eat that you do not know about…My food is to do the will of him who sent me and to complete his work’.”
 Huh?

-St. Alphonsus de Liguori, Italian Bishop, spiritual writer, theologian, composer, musician, poet, and lawyer (+1787) reminds us of the goodness of God's will:
+St. Alphonsus de Liguori, Italian Bishop, spiritual writer, theologian, composer, musician, poet, and lawyer (d.
+1787) reminds us of the goodness of God’s will:

-St. Jane Frances de Chantal (+1641), who, after the death of her husband, founded a community of nuns called Congregation of the Visitation, encourages us to trust in such goodness of God's will:
+St. Jane Frances de Chantal (d.
+1641), a French woman, who, after the death of her husband, founded a community of nuns called Congregation of the Visitation, encourages us to trust in the goodness of God’s will:

 When shall it be that we shall taste the sweetness of the Divine Will in all that happens to us, considering in everything only His good pleasure?
 When shall we cast ourselves undeservedly into the arms of our most loving Father in Heaven, leaving to Him the care of ourselves and of our affairs, and reserving only the desire of pleasing Him, and of serving Him well in all that we can?